fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/chart-types/time-series-chart-net.md

 }
 ```

-Now pass the path of this handler page in the `SourcePathHandler` property (which accepts a string) of `Data` object.
+Now pass the path of this handler page or controller name(MVC) in the `SourcePathHandler` property (which accepts a string) of `Data` object.

 ```csharp
 timeSeries.Data.SourcePathHandler = "/path/to/local/DataSourceHandler.ashx";